 Students who have a GPA of at least 3.0 at the time of the application are eligible to apply.
 Students must have completed a minimum of 27 credits before the start of the proposed fellowship.

 All Dartmouth students must have 35 credits to graduate.
 Fellows are enrolled for four to six Senior Fellow courses over the three terms of the Fellowship, in addition to the other courses specified in their academic plans.
 Fellows must complete all distributive and related requirements by the end of the second term of the Fellowship.

 Senior Fellows are not required to complete a major, but can do so if they wish.
 However, they do not receive any reduction in the requirements for a major, and no part of the Senior Fellowship work may be submitted for departmental major honors.
 If fellows are not completing a major, they may count courses in what has been their major department in partial satisfaction of the Distributive Requirements (if applicable).

 A Senior Fellowship consists of three terms of registered enrollment.
 The terms must be R- or O-terms, not L-terms; supervised independent research away from campus will count as an R-term.
 Some Fellows will begin their projects the summer before the fellowship year, and others may opt to take a leave term during the fellowship year to extend the time frame of their project.
-Regardless of the final time commitment of the Senior Fellow, the fellowship involves three terms of enrollment and a total of 6 academic credits.
+Regardless of the final time commitment of the Senior Fellow, the fellowship involves three terms of enrollment.